-In 1990, epigenesis was proposed as a formal model of multivariable causation that attempted to link, explicitly, causal structures to observed risks of disease (Koopman and Weed, 1990).
-While this proved to be an interesting and exciting proposal, the limitations of this approach were soon realised (Thompson, 1991) and the approach remained only a concept.
+The 1980s seemed to be a quiet time as no major new causal concepts were brought forward.
+Hence (perhaps by omission), the aforementioned web of causation might have become restricted to studying individual-level, directly causal factors focusing on biological malfunctioning (Krieger, 1994).
+In 1990, epigenesis was proposed as a formal model of multivariable causation that attempted to link, explicitly, causal structures to observed risks of disease (Koopman & Weed, 1990).
+While this proved to be an interesting and exciting proposal, the limitations of this approach were later realised (Thompson, 1991) and the approach remained only a concept.

-Since the mid 1990s, there has been a lot of introspective writing by epidemiologists with much concern over an excess focus on individuals as the units of study and analysis.
-Others decried the apparently large number of false positive and false negative findings in epidemiological research (Taubes (1995); see Willett et al, (1995) for rejoinder).
+Since the mid nineties, there has been a lot of introspective writing by epidemiologists working on human diseases with much concern over an excess focus on individuals as the units of study and analysis.
 We shall not review these debates in detail because excellent discussions on these topics are available elsewhere (Diez-Roux, 1998a; Diez-Roux, 1998b; McMichael, 1999).
-What is apparent is that, whenever possible, elements of the social, physical, and biological features of the defined ecosystem should be included in each study.
-This feature was clearly evident in a noteworthy book entitled Why Are Some People Healthy and Others Not?: The Determinants of Health of Populations (Evans et al. 1994).
-The impact of social and economic factors on population disease was, and is, striking.
-As we explain later in this text, the unit of concern can range from the individual to groups (families), villages or communities, watersheds or larger ecosystems.
-Today, epidemiologic research remains rooted in the concept of multiple interrelated causal factors for disease occurrence, and hence for disease prevention.
+What is apparent is that, whenever possible, elements of the social, physical and biological features of the defined ecosystem should be included in each study.
+The unit of concern can range from the individual, to groups (litters, pens, barns), farms/families, villages or communities, watersheds or larger ecosystems.
+Thus, epidemiologic research remains deeply rooted in the concept of multiple interrelated causal factors for disease occurrence and hence, for disease prevention.
 This conceptual basis has been supported by substantial progress in the development of epidemiologic research methodologies and these are the subject of this book.

-In the first decade of the twenty-first century, perhaps the most visible shift in the focus of veterinary and medical epidemiology was to reassert the 'One Health' or 'One Medicine' approach to world health.
-Historically, a number of people, including Canadian physician Dr William Osler and German pathologist Rudolf Virchow, had stressed and contributed to the

-One Medicine approach.
-Dr Calvin Schwabe was an early (1960s) veterinary leader in this regard and his classic text Veterinary Medicine and Human Health (1984) is a unique and valuable resource in this regard (Kahn et al, 2008).
-The One Health initiative in medical epidemiology (www.onehealthinitiative.com) was led by two physicians (Drs Kahn and Monath) and a veterinarian (Dr Kaplan) beginning in 2006, and the movement, in both medicines, has continued to expand (Fisman and Laupland, 2010; Steele, 2008).

-For example, the One Medicine/One Health movement appeared to gain momentum following the occurrence of a number of serious disease outbreaks around the world including the bovine spongiform encephalopathy (BSE) epidemic, severe acute respiratory syndrome (SARS), and H5N1 avian influenza.
-In November 2005, The Veterinary Record and the British Medical Journal published simultaneous issues exploring how the veterinary and medical professions could collaborate for mutual benefit.
-In 2006, The American Medical Association and the American Veterinary Medical Association approved resolutions supporting One Medicine or One Health approaches that bridge the 2 professions.
-The importance of epidemiology in supporting this movement seems obvious, and the potential benefits from collaboration between the two medical professions have been discussed by Fisman and Laupland (2010) and Sargeant (2008).
+In the first decade of the 21st century, perhaps the most visible shift in the focus of veterinary medicine and epidemiology has been to reassert the 'One Medicine' approach to world health.
+The earlier history of veterinary public health was reviewed by Schwabe, 1991.
+Historically, a number of people, for example Dr William Osler, a Canadian physician, and the German pathologist Rudolf Virchow had stressed and contributed to the One Medicine approach.
+More recently the list of major contributors would also include Dr Jim Steele (Steele, 2008).
+However, in our opinion, Dr Calvin Schwabe was the most forceful veterinary leader in this regard and his classic text Veterinary Medicine and Human Health (Schwabe, 1984) is a unique and valuable resource in this regard.
+Since then, the movement has continued to expand (Cardiff et al, 2008; Franco et al, 2004; King et al, 2008; Pappaioanou, 2004; van Knapen, 2000).
+The One Medicine movement appeared to gain momentum following the occurrence of a number of serious disease outbreaks around the world including the bovine spongiform encephalopathy (BSE) epidemic, severe acute respiratory syndrome (SARS), and H5N1 avian influenza.
+In November, 2005, The Veterinary Record and the British Medical Journal published simultaneous issues exploring how the veterinary and medical professions could collaborate for mutual benefit.
+In 2006, The American Medical Association and the American Veterinary Medical Association approved resolutions supporting One Medicine or 'One Health' approaches that bridge the 2 professions.
+The importance of epidemiology in supporting this movement seems obvious.
+As of the date of writing this text (2009), the importance of sound epidemiological research to help us understand zoonotic diseases such as influenza has been reiterated.